alphagov/xmlsectool/tf_github/README.md

 Teams are defined in the `teams` list within `teams/teams.tf`.
 For convenience, it's best to stick with kebab-case (lowercase and hyphenated) for team names.

-To keep the maintenance simple, we have 3 teams:
+To keep the maintenance simple, we have 4 teams:
 - `core` - with access to all the Verify repos
 - `eidas` - with access to the sensitive eIDAS repos
 - `infrastructure` - with access to Verify infrastructure repos
+- `approvers` - everyone with SC is in this team and we use [CODEOWNERS](https://help.github.com/articles/about-code-owners/) to ensure only permitted people can approve + merge PRs

 ## Creating a new repository